Figsh/Circle-progress.fscss/README.md

 It uses `conic-gradient`, CSS masks, and custom properties — no JavaScript required for rendering.

 Compatible with **FSCSS v1.1.15+** (when `@define` shipped).
 Examples use the **1.2.1** runtime.
+We are using runtime only for those examples

 ---